A subtrope of Mana Burn

 Compare Liquid Assets

-- Naruto has encountered several enemies who have the ability to drain chakra.
-Most notably, Orochimaru's spy, who actively absorbed his enemy's chakra though his palm (he fought and lost to Sasuke in the preliminary of the Chunin exam).
+- Naruto encounters several enemies who have the ability to drain chakra, most notably a spy of Orochimaru's who actively absorbs his enemy's chakra though his palm (he fights and loses to Sasuke in the preliminary of the Chunin exam).

 - The Juubi's roots have the ability to instantly absorb chakra when it transforms into its God-Tree form.
 Kaguya has the same ability through touch and her minion.

 - Zaraki's Power Limiter eyepatch works by feeding on his reiatsu.

 - Yumichika's zanpakuto's true form can drain his enemy's reiatsu for, essentially, an instant win.

 - A machine in later episodes of Magical Project S is capable of this on a mass scale.